hackclub/hackclub/workshops/dice_rolling_workshop/README.md

     turtle.circle(radius)
     turtle.end_fill()
 ```

 If the roll is a 2, 3, 4, 5, or 6, then draw the circle.

-# Putting It All Together
+## Putting It All Together

 We are creating a function that will call the functions to draw the box and the circles.
-You're so close to the end that I cannot even comprehend how close you are because you are just so close.
-Don't give up at the finish line!
+You're so close to the end that I cannot even comprehend how close you are because you are just so close!!!

 ```py
 def Die(x, y, size, radius, color1, color2):
 ```

 Add this function right below the other ones we just wrote.
 It takes in x and y coordinates, the size of the box, the radius of the circles, and two colors (one for the box and one for the circles).

 ```py